j3xugit/RaptorX-3DModeling/README.md

 HHblits and Jackhmmer are two popular tools for protein sequence homology search.
 Enclosed in this package (located in folder BuildFeatures/) there are some scripts that call HHblits and Jackhmmer to build MSAs.

-1) To generate MSA for Phi/Psi prediction and threading only, run "BuildMSAs.sh -d ResultDir -m 1 SeqFile" where ResultDir is the folder for result saving.
+1) To generate MSA for phi/psi prediction only, run "BuildMSAs.sh -d ResultDir -m 1 SeqFile" where ResultDir is the folder for result saving.
 Helpers/BuildMSA4Threading.sh is another script for this purpose.

 2) To generate a single MSA from a protein sequence for contact/distance prediction, you may use BuildFeatures/HHblitsWrapper/BuildMSA4DistPred.sh and/or BuildFeatures/EVAlign/BuildMSAByJack.sh .
 Note that BuildFeatures/EVAlign/BuildMSAByJack.sh is usually much slower than BuildMSA4DistPred.sh.

-3) To generate MSAs for a single protein for contat/distance/orientation prediction, you may use BuildFeatures/BuildMSAs.sh.
+3) To generate MSAs for a single protein for contact/distance/orientation prediction, you may use BuildFeatures/BuildMSAs.sh.
 This script may generate multiple MSA files for a single protein depending on your input options.
-For example, to generate MSA for Phi/Psi and contact/distance prediction, you may run "BuildMSAs.sh -d ResultDir -m 9 SeqFile" or "BuildMSAs.sh -d ResultDir -m 25 SeqFile"
+For example, to generate MSA for phi/psi and contact/distance prediction, you may run "BuildMSAs.sh -d ResultDir -m 9 SeqFile" or "BuildMSAs.sh -d ResultDir -m 25 SeqFile"
 The ResultDir contains two subfolders XXX_contact and XXX_thread where XXX is the protein name.
-XXX_contact has MSA files for contact/distance prediction and XXX_thread has an MSA file for Phi/Psi prediction.
+XXX_contact has MSA files for contact/distance prediction and XXX_thread has an MSA file for phi/psi prediction.
 By default BuildMSAs.sh will not use jackhmmer to generate MSAs since it is slow, but you may enable it by adding 4 to the option value of "-m".

 4) To generate MSAs for multiple proteins, you may use BatchBuildMSAs.sh.
 A set of MSAs will be generated for an individual protein.